ryuudotgg/monorepo/README.md

 ## License

 This project is licensed under an MIT license.
-See [LICENSE](LICENSE) for more details.
+See [LICENSE.md](LICENSE.md) for more details.

 ## Authors